jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Listener-Management.md

 		 Virtual server group: The system will automatically filter out the list of server groups that can be associated now, if there is no available server group, it may click “Create a new virtual server group” to create;

-		Note: The backend instances in the optional server group must be under the same region, virtual private cloud, and availability zone as the Application Load Balancer.
+		Note: The backend instances in the optional server group must be under the same region, virtual private cloud, and availability zone as the Application Application Load Balancer.

-	- Availability Group: The system will automatically filter out the availability groups that can be associated now, if there is no availability group, please go to the Availability Group page to create; note: The backend instances in the optional availability group must be under the same region, virtual private cloud, and availability zone as the Application Load Balancer.
+	- Availability Group: The system will automatically filter out the availability groups that can be associated now, if there is no availability group, please go to the Availability Group page to create; note: The backend instances in the optional availability group must be under the same region, virtual private cloud, and availability zone as the Application Application Load Balancer.

 		![ALB添加服务器组](../../../../image/Networking/ALB/ALB-025.png)